It's easy to shoot videos on your Android phone, but getting them looking amazing is much trickier. That's why you need a free video editor app.

 Next, add any text you’d like to appear during the video (titles or captions) and finish your project by adding some audio.
 There are a few samples included with the free app, with many more available as in-app purchases.
 You can also use MP3 files from your device.

-You might be happy with the results as they are, but if not you can add further effects and media using KineMaster’s advanced video editing options.
+You might be happy with the results as they are, but if not you can add further effects and media using KineMaster’s advanced options.
 These are presented in an attractive and intuitive wheel menu, and include the ability to add more media, record a voiceover, apply new special effects and insert more text.
 You can also record new video by tapping the red button in the center of the control wheel.

 Delving into the project settings lets you choose how long photos are displayed, apply audio and video fades, and adjust crop and pan options.